 For Mr. Nishioka, Yume Wo Katare is much more than just a restaurant.
 It’s a vessel to spread happiness in the world.
 How a noodle shop can manage to do that may be a little confusing to some, but he has a plan and has been going at it in Boston for five years.
 “What is your purpose in life?
 Why do you live?
 My goal in life is to enjoy everyday.
 Life is now.
-I want to laugh everyday.
-I want to smile everyday.
+I want to laugh and smile everyday.
 I have a dream.
 If I have a dream, I need to figure out how to achieve my dream.
-If I fail, I think more about what I have to do to achieve my dream.
+But, if I fail, I think more about what I have to do to achieve my dream.
 I am almost always happy.
 Sometimes I feel sad, but when I am, I remind myself its not a big problem, because I am alive.
 No matter what happens, its ok, because you are alive.
 Happiness happens right now.
-If you think about the future too much, you are creating an anxiety gap.
-If you think too much about the past, you can have regret.
-If you just think about this moment right now, you will always be happy.”
+If you think about the future too much, you are creating an anxiety gap; too much about the past, you can have regret.
+So just think about this moment right now, and you will always be happy.”

 “After graduating high school, I started off as a comedian.
 My comedy brought me to a ramen shop.
 After five years I started to work in the ramen restaurant and the owner invited me to open a new branch.
 My first restaurant was in Kyoto, because there were many students there.
 My first restaurant had no line, but I worked hard and three years later, the line never stopped.
 For me now, a store with no line is strange.
 That is what I was used to.
 Now there are ten of my restaurants throughout Japan.”